 Segment the oranges by first cutting off the peal and pith.
 Then with a sharp knife carefully cut inside the membrane of each segment to take out only orange. no skin.

-To assemble, toss the salad greens in the orange dressing.
+To assemble, toss the salad greens and beans or other green vegetables in the orange dressing.
 Use a small amount of dressing at first, then add more as necessary.
 Mix the leaves using your hands for best results.
 You are aiming for a light coating, so be careful not to drench the leaves.
 I like to use a separate bowl to do this.
 It keeps the serving dish clean and presentable.
 I have also started using a shallow or flat serving platter, rather than a bowl, as it shows off the bits of the salad really well.